 If your windows are in a bad condition and require replacement, why not install replacement double glazed timber windows?
 Unlike single glazed windows, double glazed timber windows have a gap between the two panes of glass.
 This gap is filled with argon or krypton and reduces heat loss, allowing your home to stay warm.

-By ensuring that your windows are refurbished and repaired, you will not only make your home a more pleasant, warmer and quieter environment to be in, but also help reduce your heating bill.
-Why not call us on 01344 868668 to arrange a free, no obligation site survey and quotation with our experts and see how we could help improve your windows?
+By ensuring that your windows are energy efficient, you will not only make your home a more pleasant, warmer and quieter environment to be in, but also help reduce your heating bill.